carolynfrunyon/MyRecipes/Christmas/Buckeyes.md

 - 1 tablespoon vanilla
 - 12 ounces semi-sweet chocolate chips
 - 6 tsp shortening
-- 3-4 ounces paraffin wax ( I use 1/4 of a standard block)
 ## Directions
 1. Cream peanut butter and butter.
 2. Add sugar and vanilla and mix well.